- Williston State College Home

 - Student Financial Aid Policies

 *To receive federal financial aid you must be enrolled in a program leading to a degree.
 Once that degree is completed, you are no longer eligible unless there is a change of program leading to a different degree.

 *To continue receiving federal financial aid, you must complete 2/3 (67.667%) of your attempted credit hours with a 2.0 cumulative Grade Point Average (GPA).

 *You will be placed on Financial Aid Warning status if you do not meet the aforementioned requirements, during which time you will continue to receive your aid for one subsequent semester.

 *You will no longer be eligible for aid if you do not improve your progress after your warning term, if you complete a term with all F's, or leave classes but fail to officially withdraw resulting in a 0.00 GPA.
 Receiving all F's in a term results in automatic disqualification.

-*You have the option to make an appeal to re-establish your eligibility, by completing a disqualification appeal form and submitting an academic plan of study approved by an advisor.
+*You have the option to make an appeal to re-establish your eligibility, by completing a disqualification appeal form and submitting a Student Plan of Study Agreement approved by an advisor.

 *You must complete your program within a certain number of credit hours attempted.